 Can I Use My Phone As A Mobile Hotspot While Overseas?

-Getting a Local SIM Card
+Local SIM Card

 What Is the Difference Between a Local SIM Card and a Regular SIM Card?